FRRouting/frr/doc/developer/logging.rst

 apply for this buffering:

 * Only messages of priority *DEBUG* or *INFO* are buffered.
-* Any higher-priority message causes the entire buffer to be flushed, thus message ordering is preserved properly.
+* Any higher-priority message causes the thread's entire buffer to be flushed, thus message ordering is preserved on a per-thread level.
+* There is no guarantee on ordering between different threads;  in most cases this is arbitrary to begin with since the threads essentially race each other in printing log messages.
+If an order is established with some synchronization primitive, add calls to :c:func:`zlog_tls_buffer_flush()`.
 * The buffers are only ever accessed by the thread they are created by.
 This means no locking is necessary.